Tag Archives: Costume Design

 The Aftermath (2019), Keira Knightley

 I’ve always known that yellow and red were meant to be together.
-That beautiful hint of blue definitely adds a very nice touch.
+That beautiful hint of blue certainly adds a very nice touch.

 The Aftermath (2019), Keira Knightley

-Silk / satin and that light.
-This one doesn’t show much but I know you know the yellow halterneck dress is just stunning.
+Silk/satin and that light.
+This image may not show much, but I know you know the yellow halterneck dress is just stunning.

 The Aftermath (2019), Keira Knightley

 Classic and classy are the words for the blue coat and white shirt.
-And who doesn’t want to be in a restaurant as well lit as this one right here.
+Also, who doesn’t want to be in a restaurant as well-lit as this one right here.

-Do you happen to have a favourite?
-It’s OK if your answer is ‘all of them’ because that’s kind of my answer too.
+Do you happen to have a favourite Knightley outfit?
+It’s OK if your answer is ‘all of them,’ because that’s my answer too.

 G